Albert-Corson/encoding-convert/README.md

 - `[pathToConvert]` is the path to a file or directory to convert. _Deafult '.'_
 - `[saveDir]` is the directory where the files will be saved. _Default: ./CONVERTED/_

-`.convIgnore`: The script will automatically look for a .convIgnore file in pwd and will ignore the files/folder mentioned in it (just like a .gitignore file)
+`.convIgnore`: The script will automatically look for a .convIgnore file in your working directory (pwd) and will ignore the files/folder mentioned in it (just like a .gitignore file).
+The content of this file should be in UTF-8

 > Note that the file names and tree of the repository will be reproduced in saveDir. __Files that can't be converted or those in the `.convIgnore` will be copied to maintain the tree.__